apifortress/Bloodhound/README.md

 ```

 **Note:** we provide multiple *etc* configurations to test, named after the pattern `etc.something`.
 Copy (or link `ln -s`)
 that directory as `etc` and you're set to go.
-The `etc.simplest` directory contains some very basic examples, while
+The `etc.base` directory contains some very basic examples, while
 `etc.test` is used by unit tests.

 ## Run!